2017/18 Annual Report

 The Accreditation Committee advises the Law Society’s Council on the rules and regulations that govern the granting of accreditation by the Law Society.
 In a secondary capacity the Committee acts as the advisory board for family law accreditation.

 Accredited family law specialists practising in Western Australia must be members of the Law Society, and there are currently 47 accredited family law specialists accredited in Western Australia.

 - assessment of professional development activities submitted by accredited specialists, for which accreditation professional development points may be allocated;

 - finalisation of the biennial specialist accreditation assessment programme, with six newly accredited family law specialists attaining their accreditation this year;

 - re-accreditation and auditing of accredited specialists; and

-- the mutual recognition of interstate accredited specialists, in accordance with the national programme.
+- the mutual recognition of interstate accredited specialists, in accordance with the national accreditation scheme.

-The current accreditation assessment programme commenced in April 2017 with detailed information sessions for candidates.
-12 candidates are participating this year, a 33% increase on the previous programme.
-That number reflects the esteem in which specialist accreditation is held.
+The high degree of difficulty of the accredited specialisation programme is reflected in the modest completion rate.
+This year’s completion rate is consistent with that across other States and Territories this year.
 Specialist accreditation provides formal recognition of a legal practitioner’s high degree of technical competency in the area of family law.
 The privilege of formally applying the accredited family law specialist designation, and distinctive logo, is reserved exclusively for accredited specialists.
 Appointment as a specialist is a significant milestone in the career of a family law practitioner, and the Committee congratulates those admitted as candidates and wishes them well for the assessment tasks ahead.

 For more information about this committee please email firstname.lastname@example.org.